dynatrace-oss/barista/libs/barista-components/quick-filter/README.md

 In general, you should avoid displaying a long list of choices inside the quick filter as it should only be a quick solution to apply a small set of filters.
-Nevertheless, if there are more options they will be hidden in a detail view that can be accessed through the **View More** Button.
+Nevertheless, if there are more options they will be hidden in a detail view that can be accessed through the **View more** Button.
 The content inside is rendered through a virtual scroll and therefore you don't have to care about performance.